Bob Green (American football): Montana Tech

 Under Bob Green, Montana Tech had its most successful period in football.
-During Green's 24-year tenure, the Orediggers compiled a record of 140 wins, 116 losses, and 1 tie.
+During Green's 24-year tenure, the Orediggers compiled a record of 130 wins and 112 losses.
 Green led Montana Tech to the NAIA National Playoffs five times (1992, 1996, 1997, 2004, and 2005), including the 1996 National Championship Game.<ref name="stats" Bob Green retired from coaching following the 2010 season.
 Green remained active with the school after his retirement, working in various publicity and development positions.